Denito37/advice_generator/README.md

 **Features:**
 - Generate a quote by tapping the 'dice' button
 - save quotes in the likes section
+- remove quotes from likes section or trash it all

 **Purpose:**
 - To practice creating an app like experience